palantir/terraform-provider-palantir-foundry/docs/resources/space.md

 ### Required

 - `deletion_policy_organizations` (Set of String) By default, this Space will use a Last Out deletion policy, meaning that this Space and its projects will be deleted when the last Organization listed here is deleted.
-Only Organizations in the Space's Enrollment can be included here.
 - `display_name` (String) Display name of the Space.
 - `organizations` (Set of String) List of the RIDs of the Organizations that are provisioned access to this Space.
 In order to access this Space, a user must be a member of at least one of these Organizations.